rockit-astro/mountd-talon/README.md

 ## Talon telescope daemon

-`teld` interfaces with and wraps the low-level talon daemons and exposes a coherant telescope control interface via Pyro.
+`teld` interfaces with and wraps the low-level talon daemons and exposes a coherent telescope control interface via Pyro.

 `tel` is a commandline utility for controlling the telescope.